Maslach Burnout Inventory: Maslach Burnout Inventory - Educators Survey (MBI-ES)

 The MBI-ES consists of 22 items and is a version of the original MBI for use with educators.
 It was designed for teachers, administrators, other staff members, and volunteers working in any educational setting.
 This form was formerly known as MBI-Form Ed.
-The MBI-ES scales are Emotional Exhaustion, Depersonalization, and Personal Accomplishment.
+The MBI-ES subscales are Emotional Exhaustion, Depersonalization, and Personal Accomplishment.

 Maslach Burnout Inventory - General Survey (MBI-GS)

 The MBI-GS consists of 16 items and is designed for use with occupational groups other than human services and education, including those working in jobs such as customer service, maintenance, manufacturing, management, and most other professions.
-The MBI-GS scales are Exhaustion, Cynicism, and Professional Efficacy.
+The MBI-GS subscales are Exhaustion, Cynicism, and Professional Efficacy.

 Maslach Burnout Inventory - General Survey for Students (MBI-GS (S))

 The MBI-GS (S) is an adaptation of the MBI-GS designed to assess burnout in college and university students.
-It is available for use but its psychometric properties are not yet documented.
-The MBI-GS (S) scales are Exhaustion, Cynicism, and Professional Efficacy.
+It is available for use, but its psychometric properties are not yet documented.
+The MBI-GS (S) subscales are Exhaustion, Cynicism, and Professional Efficacy.

 Scoring the Maslach Burnout Inventory

 All MBI items are scored using a 7 level frequency ratings from "never" to "daily."
-The MBI has three component scales: emotional exhaustion (9 items), depersonalization (5 items) and personal achievement (8 items).
-Each scale measures its own unique dimension of burnout.
-Scales should not be combined to form a single burnout scale.
+The MBI has three component subscales: emotional exhaustion (9 items), depersonalization (5 items) and personal achievement (8 items).
+Each subscale measures its own unique dimension of burnout.
+Subscales should not be combined to form a single burnout scale.
 Importantly, the recommendation of examining the three dimensions of burnout separately implies that, in practice, the MBI is a measure of three independent constructs - emotional exhaustion, depersonalization, and personal accomplishment - rather than a measure of burnout.
 Maslach, Jackson, and Leiter described item scoring from 0 to 6.
-There are score ranges that define low, moderate and high levels of each scale based on the 0-6 scoring.
+There are score ranges that define low, moderate and high levels of each subscale based on the 0-6 scoring.

-The 7-level frequency scale for all MBI scales is as follows:
+The 7-level frequency subscale for all MBI subscales is as follows: